-The CA provides certificate services according to the terms and conditions specified in this certification practice statement and guarantees their functioning to the certificate holder in accordance with Chapter 2.2.1 on the responsibilities of the CA. The CA is responsible for the functioning of the certificate system as a whole, including on behalf of any registration authorities and technical suppliers it may use.
-This certification practice statement has been registered by Digital and Population Data Services Agency.
-Digital and Population Data Services Agency is a government authority that maintains a personal data register and is responsible, under the Act on the Population Information System and the Certificate Services of Digital and Population Data Service Agency (304/2019), the act on the electronic processing of client data in social and health care (159/2007) and the act on electronic prescriptions (61/2007), for providing certified electronic services in addition to its other tasks.
-DPDSA Certificate Service is comprised of the following functions:
+The certification authority provides certificate services according to the terms and conditions specified in this certification practice statement and guarantees their functioning to the certificate holder in accordance with Chapter 2.2.1 on the responsibilities of the certification authority.
+The certification authority is responsible for the functioning of the certificate system as a whole, including on behalf of any registration authorities and technical suppliers it may use.
+This certification practice statement has been registered by the Digital and Population Data Services Agency.
+The Digital and Population Data Services Agency is a government authority that maintains a personal data register and is responsible, under the Act on the Population Information System and the Certificate Services of the Digital and Population Data Service Agency (304/2019), the act on the electronic processing of client data in social and health care (159/2007) and the act on electronic prescriptions (61/2007), for providing certified electronic services in addition to its other tasks.
+The DPDSA Certificate Service is comprised of the following functions: